stereolabs/zed-sdk/positional tracking/README.md

 - First, download the latest version of the ZED SDK on [stereolabs.com](https://www.stereolabs.com).
 - For more information, read the ZED [API documentation](https://www.stereolabs.com/developers/documentation/API/).

-*NOTE:* ZED camera tracking is based on stereo vision only.
-Quick and sudden camera movements can be difficult to track if the image is too blurry or there is no visual information in the scene.
-To improve tracking performance, we recommend using the ZED in HD720 mode at 60fps.
+*NOTE*: To improve tracking performance, we recommend using the ZED in HD720 mode at 60fps.